LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-draw-bezier points type &key clipping-p surface color segments => result
+draw-bezier vertices &key clipping surface color segments style => result

 Parameters